I2PC/docs/docs/Developers/HowToRelease2.0/index.rst

 ``Generate release (Pypi, tag, & GitHub Release)``

-Executing this action will:

-- Upload a new version to PyPI `<https://pypi.org/project/xmipp3-installer/>`_
-- Create the corresponding Git tag and GitHub Release.
+Executing this action will upload a new version to PyPI `<https://pypi.org/project/xmipp3-installer/>`_ and create the corresponding Git tag and GitHub Release.

 Installation Through Scipion
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~